Bills

 Starts attorney fees

-Yes.
-The proposed legislation states, "In any section seeking damages under this Section, a court shall award reasonable attorney fees and costs to a prevailing plaintiff."
+Yes section 2800.28 of the bill states, "In any section seeking damages under this Section, **a court shall award reasonable attorney fees and costs to a prevailing plaintiff**."

 - ✓